 - Limit the number of exposures of each campaign to between 3 and 5 a month.

 - If your customers don’t respond to an offer, change the communication after a month

 - Optimize future campaigns by modifying campaign objectives for segments

 - Ensure each customer is sent communication at least once a month by way of campaigns

-It’s an irony that you subscribe to or implement a marketing automation / campaign management platform thinking you can automate repetitive processes and maximize velocity.
+It’s an irony that you subscribe to campaigns as a service models or implement a marketing automation / campaign management platform thinking you can automate repetitive processes and maximize velocity.

 But that doesn’t seem to happen.